 LEGAL GROUNDS FOR PROCESSING

-If you are a registered to the Services for your own account, we process your personal data also in order to fulfil our contractual obligations to you.
+If you are registered to the Services for your own account, we process your personal data in order to fulfil our contractual obligations to you.

 We may also process your personal data in order to comply with legal obligations.

 In some parts of our website (including the Services), you may be requested to grant your consent for the processing of personal data.
 In this event, you may withdraw your consent at any time.

 We have service providers in several geographical locations.
 As such, we and our service providers may transfer your personal data to, or access it in, jurisdictions outside the European Economic Area or the User’s domicile.

 We will take steps to ensure that the Users’ personal data receives an adequate level of protection in the jurisdictions in which they are processed.
 We provide adequate protection for the transfers of personal data to countries outside of the European Economic Area through a series of agreements with our service providers based on the Standard Contractual Clauses or through other appropriate safeguards like pseudonymisation and aggregation